OSInside/kiwi/doc/source/kiwi.rst

 - ISO Live Systems
 - Virtual Disk for e.g cloud frameworks
 - OEM Expandable Disk for system deployment from ISO or the network
-- Filesystem images for deployment in a pxe boot environment
+- File system images for deployment in a pxe boot environment

 Depending on the image type a variety of different disk formats and architectures are supported.